erlang/eep/eeps/eep-00XX.md

 worked exclusively at runtime would not tackle all of the use cases handled by MFArgs.

-With that in mind, some alternatives were explored, which we mention below.
+With that in mind, we discuss some alternatives below.

 `{Fun, Args}` Pairs
 -------------------